mattcurf/chatbot_play/README.md

 # llm_play

-A repo which illustrates the 'hello world' implementation of LLM using Microsoft Phi-2 LLM model, using two different software stacks:
+A repo which illustrates multiple 'hello world' implementations of LLM using Microsoft Phi-2 LLM model with two different software stacks:
 * ipex-llm: An example using [ipex-llm](https://github.com/intel-analytics/ipex-llm)
 * optium-openvino: An example using [Optimum + OpenVINO](https://huggingface.co/docs/optimum/en/index)